 Ellis Pratt of Cherryleaf in the UK made a very compelling presentation on the Changing Nature of Content in a recent webinar with Adobe.
 There is a webinar recording, and a detailed white paper (authored by Pratt) which you can download on this subject.
-NOTE: both of the links in the previous sentence will take you to “landing pages” that require login credentials from your free Adobe.com account.; you will have the option to create a new account on the left hand side of the page if this is your first time.

 The image below identifies the white paper which you will wish to download: